ValleysEnduro/Dev2/README.md

 ### Requirement
 I designed this app for event organisers.
 With rising costs of everything it is increasingly difficult to contribute to communities, keep entries from sky rocketing and run a race without going bankrupt.
 So, I decided to develop a web app which will allow anyone from race organisers, charities and clubs to run a cost effective system and succesful races.

+In addition, I'm neurodivergent and having multiple versions of the truth is incredibly draining. typically you have to update operationally different systems with the same information.
+This includes your entry system with details, timing system, results system, website, social media etc......
+Removing some of this cognitive burden and condensing into one app will be a relief!

 ### Vision
 A lightningly fast and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.